background

 CMRR vs. MRR: What is the Difference?

-In comparison to monthly recurring revenue (MRR), the committed monthly recurring revenue metric is perceived as the more informative metric because of the inclusion of all factors that affect MRR.
+The committed monthly recurring revenue metric is perceived as more informative than monthly recurring revenue (MRR) because the metric includes all factors that affect MRR.

-The MRR neglects churn, upgrades, and downgrades, which is the reason MRR is not practical for forecasting purposes.
+The MRR neglects churn, upgrades, and downgrades, which is why MRR is impractical for forecasting purposes.

-CMRR is a forward-looking measure useful for setting future goals and tracking progress, whereas MRR is more of a trailing measure of past performance.
+CMRR is a forward-looking measure suited for setting future growth targets and tracking progress, whereas MRR is more of a trailing measure of past performance.

 We’ll now move to a modeling exercise, which you can access by filling out the form below.